 Special Needs Care Provider (Heilerziehungspfleger)

 You can expect a Care Professional with this background to have had 3 years of vocational training or a 4 year Bachelor’s Degree in assisting, caring, educating and helping children and adults with special care requirements.
-They provide personal and hygiene assistance including toileting, bathing, lifting, feeding (including feeding tubes) and other daily support needs.
+They provide personal and hygiene assistance including toileting, bathing, lifting, feeding and other daily support needs.
 Care Professionals with this educational background are usually employed in a variety of places such as residential homes or communities, preventive or rehabilitation clinics, or social facilities.
 In the field of education as well as child and youth work.
 They can also work in home, daycare or school settings.

 Theoretical training; 2,100 hours.
 Practical training 2,500 hours.

-Therapeutic Child Care Professionals from the United States:
+Childcare with healthcare experience from the United States:

 CNA (Certified Nursing Assistant)